woofi7/Outil-de-visualisation-evolution-des-traces-execution/README.md

 3. **Discussions**: For more extended or open-ended conversations, use GitHub Discussions.

-## Code of Conduct

-We follow a Code of Conduct to maintain a respectful and inclusive community.
-All contributors and users are expected to adhere to these guidelines when participating in any project-related activities.

 ## Conclusion

 Thank you for contributing to our open-source project!
 Your participation is invaluable to the success of this community-driven effort.
 Let's collaborate, learn from each other, and build something amazing together.
 Happy coding!